 After the succession crisis in the county of Provence, the noble families of Provence supported René II of Lorraine whose troops settled in Apt and in Saignon.
 Louis XI repressed the revolt with an army of 18,000 men.

 In the 17th century, Georges and Madeleine de Scudéry, "the great precious" whose Parisian salon received the greatest authors of their times, stayed at the castle of Valcroissant, neighbor of Saint Quentin which belonged to the Remerville.

 In the plain, towards Saint Quentin, until the Second World War, a sulfur mine was exploited for vineyards.
-Agriculture always contributed to shaping the landscape (vines, cherry trees, cereals, lavender, very carefully monitored truffle oaks, ...).
+Agriculture always contributed to shaping the landscape (vines, cherry trees, cereals, lavender, very carefully monitored truffle oaks...).
 Lavender honey is sought after and local goat cheeses are tasty.
-A large ecological garden produces several hundred rare vegetable.
+A large ecological garden produces several hundred rare vegetables.